Nirnays03/Diwali_Sales_Analysis/README.md

 # Key Insights

 - Women aged 26–35 spent the most during Diwali
-- states like uttarpradesh, maharashtra and Karnataka saw the highest sales
+- states like Uttarpradesh, Maharashtra and Karnataka saw the highest sales
 - Categories like Clothing and Food were the top performers

 These insights could help businesses target the right audience during the festive season.